ChrisAustin318/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  A closure is created when you make a function and lets you access an outer scopes function scope from an inner function.
 2. Study the following code, then answer the questions below.

 ```js